Richard Grune

 The artist Richard Grune was twenty-nine years old when he moved to Berlin to find a place for himself in the city’s world-famous LGBTQ+ community.
 Unfortunately, Adolf Hitler was appointed chancellor at the same time.
 The Nazis arrested Grune for being gay and he spent a decade locked away in prisons and concentration camps.

 This essay was written by Pink Triangle Legacies Project Founder Dr. Jake Newsome and is based on the important research of Andreas Sternweiler, Dr. Elizabeth Otto, and the staff at the Flossenbürg Concentration Camp Memorial.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Richard Grune was born in Flensburg, a small coastal town in northern Germany.
 His parents supported his interest in art and sent him to an art college in nearby Kiel.
 At 19, Richard studied for a year at the renowned Bauhaus art and design school.
 He premiered his first solo exhibition in Kiel in 1926.